mrsahin101/Video_Lectures/Computer_Science/Operating_Systems/Isletim_Sistemlerine_Giris/Notes.md

     4. Some computers have little or no UI.
     5. Handheld computers are resource poor, but optimized for usabilty and battery life.
     6. OS is resources allocator(Manages all resources)
-    7. OS is control programs(Controls executing of programs)
+    7. OS control programs(Controls executing of programs)
     8. Prevents errors and improper use of the computer
     9. No universally accepted definition
     10. The one program running at all times on the computer is the **kernel**.
 Everything else is either a system program or an application program.